RobertoCarlos881/Introduction-to-angular/README.md

 # Bases

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.
+This project was used to start in the world of angular, in this same directives, components and modulation were learned was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.

 ## Development server